FHSA vs TFSA vs RRSP: Which Should You Use?

 They have $1,500/month to put toward savings and investments.
 Here’s how they’d use the three accounts:

-Over 4 years, the FHSAs alone could accumulate roughly $64,000–$68,000 (contributions + modest investment growth), giving them a solid down payment foundation without touching their savings account.
+Over 4 years, the FHSAs alone could accumulate roughly $64,000–$68,000 (contributions + modest investment growth), giving Sarah and Marcus a solid down payment foundation without touching their savings account.

 Which Account Should You Use First?

-If you’re planning to buy your first home in the next 15 years:
+Planning to buy your first home in the next 15 years

 Start with the FHSA.
 It’s the only account that gives you a tax deduction and tax-free withdrawals.
 If you qualify, there’s almost no reason not to open one immediately — even if you can only contribute a small amount each year.
 The contribution room doesn’t accumulate endlessly (only one year of carry-forward), so waiting costs you.